ajdunton/ww-model-selection/README.md

 |CA|Arterial Network|Connectivity Analysis|connectivity.py|./inputs/arterial_kinwave **or** ./inputs/arterial_dynwave|

 # Specifying the Damage Probabilities
-The damage probabilities for each type of component are specified as follows.
+The damage probabilities for each type of component are specified as inputs in connectivity.py and flow.py.
+For connectivity.py, components are either considered fully functionally or fully damaged.
+As such, the failure probabilities of pumps, tanks, and pipes are specified as follows:

-Note that the partial damage (i.e., part
+* PF_PUMP = 0.1
+* PF_TANK = 0.1
+* PF_PIPE = 0.01

+Flow analysis allows us to additionally model partial damage to the components.
+Specifically, we model partial damage to the pipes by reducing their flow capacity (i.e., diameter).
+In the flow script, the probability of damage to the pipes is represented by PF_PIPE.
+PF_PUMP and PF_TANK are the same as above.
+For flow.py, PF_PIPE is a list of tuples, where each tuple in the list represents a damage state.
+The first value in each tuple is the fraction of the flow that is able to pass through the pipe in the corresponding damage state; the second value in each tuple is the probability of the corresponding damage state.

 # Outputs
-Both scripts produce two outputs that define the network:
+Both connectivity.py and flow.py produce two outputs that define the network:
-* ./outputs/nodes/nodes.shp: nodes shapefile that includes the following attributes
+* ./outputs/nodes/nodes.shp: nodes shapefile that includes the following attributes for each node
+    * node: node index
+    * N: number of simulations completed
+    * pm_avg: average performance measure over the simulations
+    * pm_200, pm_201, ..., pm_299: performance measures for the last 100 simulations
-* ./outputs/edges/edges.shp: edges shapefile that includes the following attributes
+* ./outputs/edges/edges.shp: edges shapefile that includes the following attributes for each edge
+    * from: node index of the source node of the edge
+    * to: node index of the destination node of the edge

 # Reference
  Dunton, A. (2023).
 Model selection for risk analysis of wastewater networks. https://doi.org/10.48550/arXiv.2312.06623